sajnikanth/chef-tutorial/README.md

 Notes
 =====

-These are some notes I made based on the videos.
+These are some notes I made based on the videos:

+#### Converge a VM node using Hosted Chef (Videos 1 - 18)

 * Configure Knife
 	* The way it does that is via 3 files `knife.rb`, `app-validator.pem` and `username.pem`.